Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#Using-with-NET "Previous section in reading order")]   [[\>](#Usual-Problems "Next section in reading order")]       [[\<\<](#Building-on-Windows "Beginning of this chapter or previous chapter")]   [[Up](#Top "Up section")]   [[\>\>](#Combined-Index "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------- --------------------------------------------------------- --- -------------------------------------------------------------------------------- --------------------------- ------------------------------------------ --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-6. If Something Goes Wrong {.chapter}
+6. If Something Goes Wrong
 ==========================

 The netCDF package is designed to build and install on a wide variety of